 Background:

 Advancements in gene editing have primarily focused on DNA—offering powerful tools for permanent genomic modification.
-However, significant therapeutic opportunities lie in precisely controlling RNA (transcriptome) rather than DNA (genome), allowing for reversible and more nuanced control over gene expression, such as temporary knockdown, or editing.
-Traditional RNA editing tools, such as in vivo base editors, generally lack the capacity for precise deletions or insertions and often act through single-nucleotide changes.
-There remains an unmet need for systems enabling sequence-specific, programmable editing of RNA, especially for therapies, functional genomics, or sophisticated manipulation of RNA viruses and transcripts that require more than just a permanent gene knockout.
+However, significant therapeutic opportunities lie in precisely controlling RNA (transcriptome) rather than DNA (genome), allowing for reversible and more nuanced control over gene expression.
+Current RNA knockdown approaches (e.g. RNAi and ASOs) can only degrade transcripts-they cannot repair and restore protein function.
+Further, traditional RNA editing tools (e.g. ADAR and Cas13), including in vivo base editors, generally lack the capacity for precise deletions or insertions and often act through single-nucleotide changes.
+There is a critical unmet need for systems capable of sequence-specific, programmable RNA editing, particularly for genetic medicine applications requiring precise excision, insertion, or repair.

 Solution:

 MSU researchers have created an innovative RNA editing platform that goes beyond knockouts by allowing targeted excision and precise re-ligation of RNA, providing tools to address challenges across medicine and biotechnology.
-The MSU invention allows precise manipulation of RNA.
-In vitro, these tools enable both precise excisions, or insertions, while in vivo applications are currently restricted to robust knockdowns and short excisions.
-Proof of concept has been demonstrated in human tissue culture (Science 2024), showing how this technology is capable of removing premature stop codons from a clinical mutation in the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR), resulting in the expression of the full length protein.
+The MSU invention allows precise manipulation of RNA based on a type III CRISPR system for RNA editing, enabling programmable RNA excision, insertion, and repair.
+Proof of concept has been demonstrated in primary human bronchial epithelial (HBE) cells (Science 2024), showing how this technology is capable of removing premature stop codons from a clinical mutation in the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR), resulting in the expression of the full-length protein.
+This proof-of-concept demonstrates the platform's potential to address high-impact genetic diseases with no approved therapies.
+Pathways for improved ligation efficiency and corresponding protein restoration have recently been identified as well.

 Benefits: